 This is a new area of work for this Council and is very resource intensive.
-The advantage with this option is that it provides additional units of Housing Stock, that wouldn't otherwise be built.
+The advantage with this option is that it provides additional units of housing stock, which would not otherwise be built.

 In May 2015 we completed 4 one bed units which have been built on a previous garage site in Testwood Crescent, Totton.